Lithicsoft/Neutron/README.md

 Employs MySQL Full-Text Search, enhancing search capabilities for improved results.

 #### Account Manager (Server)
-Enables basic account management functionalities such as password changes, username alterations, account searches, and creation of accounts requiring confirmation codes via email.
+Enables basic account management functionalities such as password changes and creation of accounts requiring confirmation codes via email.
 It upholds reliability features.

 #### Manager (Server)
 Empowers users to interact with the database based on their reliability levels: